damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

   }
 }
 ```
-After starting the PySpark promt by providing the jar file, we can register and invoke our UDAF from the Python driver side:
+After starting the PySpark prompt by providing the jar file, we can register and invoke our UDAF from the Python driver side:
 ```
 >>> spark._jvm.com.damientseng.spark.udf.CountOdd.register(spark._jsparkSession)
 >>> nums = spark.range(1, 13)